php-image-league/php-application-image/README.md

 in your custom provisioner scripts are able to handle this (for example: don't drop the database and create a new one in a provisioner script).

-Currently, we provide basic provisioner scripts that run composer install and database migrations.
-Feel free to add custom scripts or delete/update the ones that are provided in the image.
-After all provisioner scripts are ran, the symfony cache will be warmed up and all other services (nginx, php) are started.
+Currently, we provide basic provisioner scripts that just run composer install.
+For symfony projects e.g. you would need database migrations, cache clears, etc. Feel free to add custom scripts or delete/update the ones that are provided in the image.
+**Warning:** The provisioners are executed
+After all provisioner scripts are executed, all other services (nginx, php) are started.

 ## Continuous Integration
 Our custom docker image entrypoint is automatically called when the container starts... which is great, right?